Charlotte Personal Injury Lawyer

 • Death

-Experienced Legal Representation for Your Personal Injury Case
+Experienced Legal Representation For Your Personal Injury Case

-If you have questions about a personal injury case, contact us today at (980) 246-2656!
+If you have questions about a personal injury matter, contact Charlotte personal injury attorney today at (980) 246-2656!

 Potential Damages for Personal Injury Victims

-Many of the types of injuries associated with personal injury accidents can have long-lasting or even life-long effects, which may cause victims to require extensive medical treatment, costly home modifications, or personal care services.
+Many of the types of injuries associated with personal injury incidents can have long-lasting or even life-long effects, which may cause victims to require extensive medical treatment, costly home modifications, or personal care services.
 Personal injury victims may have also sustained significant property damages and other losses as a result of the accident.

 • Medical expenses